 Three years ago this week we appeared in family court for the first time, after a year and a half of back and forth intimidation without attorneys.
 Tomorrow I will represent myself before our judge for the tenth time.
 For the most part, I would say it gets easier all the time.
 I know what… Continue reading What’s the Saying About Insanity?

 If you have been involved in a relationship with a narcissist the first direction you will receive from all self-help books on the subject of narcissistic abuse is to cut off all contact.
 If you have left a domestic relationship that was abusive, being subjected to contact with your abuser can trigger anxiety attacks, flashbacks,… Continue reading Bending in the Wind

 I am in the arena.
 I live in the arena.
 I have dared greatly and I have erred greatly.

 I could not have planned the timing of this guidepost any better if I had tried.
 Even if I had tried it would have gotten thrown off by, yet another, adjournment request from opposing counsel.
-Two weeks ago my faith was waning and my intuition was being second guessed at every turn.
-To fill you… Continue reading Me and Brené, Cultivating Intuition and Trusting Faith
+Two weeks ago my faith was waning and my intuition was being second-guessed at every turn.
+To fill you in,… Continue reading Me and Brené, Cultivating Intuition and Trusting Faith

 This time is a repeatedly difficult time for me.
 Two weeks ago I filed a Motion to Enforce Litigants Rights with the family court.
 It was delivered to opposing counsel.
 They didn’t accept it.
 It was delivered again last Tuesday, a day after they needed to receive it according to the court calendar.
 I assume… Continue reading Me and Brené: Cultivating Gratitude and Joy